 Treatment Options for Measles

-There is no specific treatment for measles.
+There is no specific treatment.
 The virus usually clears up on its own within two to three weeks.
 However, treatment is focused on relieving symptoms and preventing complications.
 This may include bed rest, fluids, and fever-reducing medication.
 Antibiotics may be prescribed for secondary bacterial infections such as ear infections or pneumonia.
 In severe cases, hospitalization may be required.

 The Importance of Vaccinating Your Children Against Measles